EinarBalan/EinarBalan.github.io/blog/posts/3-murakami.md

 ## murakami moments

 if you've read Murakami, you know exactly what I'm talking about. there are a ton of tropes that he uses, intentionally or not, that genuinely make me roll my eyes. if you've gone on r/menwriting women, it's a lot of that kind of thing. he's featured on there quite a bit.
-I don't know what it is, but he just cannot resist describing a woman's breasts. nine out of ten times, if he introduces a female character, he will describe her breasts. its a bit ridiculous.
+I don't know what it is, but he just cannot resist describing a woman's breasts. nine out of ten times, if he introduces a female character, he will describe her breasts. it's a bit ridiculous.

 one of the worst offenders of this is the book 1Q84.
 I read it while I was alone in Portugal for two weeks (long story), and I remember a scene where one of the protagonists is describing her friend who had passed away. she talks about how much she misses them and describes how they died in gruesome detail. and then she says this: